rabbit-ear/rabbit-ear-app/readme.md

 done:

+- [x] simulator "reset", or better "reset zoom" should also reset it's camera
+- [x] webgl perspective zoom broken.
+- [x] if mouse device, toolbar scrollbar covers up buttons
+- [x] getFilenameParts does not work with windows paths (backslash not forwardslash)
+- [x] in progress tool leaving canvas, reset, causing issues with further ui input.
+- [x] "save as" after saving to a Desktop document, weird directory invalid error
+- [x] delete all frames and draw edges with no frame. also, make empty frame is buggy.
 - [x] reset style defaults
 - [x] need new transform: reflect horiz/vert
 - [x] rebuild boundary doesn't work when there are two separate crease patterns.